Sonamkhadka/CritiqueAI/README.md

 # Logos Argument Analyzer

-A web tool that analyzes the logical structure and emotional tone of argumentative text using state-of-the-art AI models (OpenAI GPT-4o, DeepSeek Chat, and Google Gemini 2.5 Pro).
+A web tool that analyzes the logical structure and emotional tone of argumentative text using state-of-the-art AI models via OpenRouter (free), with options for OpenAI GPT-4o, DeepSeek Chat, and Google Gemini 2.5 Pro when you provide your own API keys.

 ## Project Objective